Adrian (Shuai) Li

 West Lafayette, US

 I am a Computer Science Ph.D. candidate at Purdue University, advised by Prof. Elisa Bertino.
-My research focuses on transfer learning and domain adaptation for security, developing defenses against evolving threats.
+My research addresses the challenge of concept drift in ML-based malware detection, developing domain adaptation methods, from semi-supervised to fully unsupervised, that maintain classifier accuracy as malware evolves, along with defenses that harden these adaptive detectors against adversarial evasion.
 I also investigate security risks of LLMs, particularly their misuse in malware generation.
 Previously, I interned at Cisco Research and Aviatrix, building ML systems for malware and network threat detection.
 My earlier work included designing secure authorization systems for smart homes.

 I obtained my MSc. in Computer Science from the University of Calgary, Canada, supervised by Prof. Reihaneh Safavi-Naini, and my Bachelor’s degree from Wuhan University, China.